sajalverma17/GitBranchDiffer/README.md

 Git Branch Differ is a Solution Explorer Filter which compares the working branch of your Git repo with the branch you choose to compare it with, and displays files that were Added/Modified/Renamed in the Solution Explorer Window.

-After the filter is applied, clicking files in Solution Explorer will open a comparison between the version of the file in working branch Vs. the version of file in the branch you choose to compare against.
+After the filter is applied, clicking a file in Solution Explorer will open a comparison between the version of the file in working branch Vs. the version of file in the branch you choose to compare against.

 [![Build_Status](https://github.com/sajalverma17/GitBranchDiffer/actions/workflows/ci-build.yml/badge.svg)](https://github.com/sajalverma17/GitBranchDiffer/actions/workflows/ci-build.yml)